ietf-wg-pce/draft-ietf-pce-iana-update/draft-ietf-pce-iana-update.md

 Note that there is no scope for experimental Error-values within existing non-experimental Error-Types.
 This reduces the complexity of the registry and implementations.
 Experiments should place all experimental Error-values under the chosen experimental Error-Types.

 If, at some future time, the experiment is declared a success and moved to IETF work targeting publication on the Standards Track, each pair of Error-Type / Error-value will need to be assigned by IANA from the registry.
 In some cases, this will involve assigning a new Error-Type with its subtended Error-values.
-In other case, use may be made of an existing Error-Type with new subtended Error-values being assigned.
+In other cases, use may be made of an existing Error-Type with new subtended Error-values being assigned.
 The resulting change to code in an implementation is as simple as changing the numeric values of the Error-Types and Error-values.

 ## Handling of Unknown Experimentation